TejasQ/favorite-javascript-flavors/README.md

 ### [Imperative](https://en.wikipedia.org/wiki/Imperative_programming)

-Imperative code is basically code that describes _how_ to do an operation, as opposed to _what is being done_.
+Imperative code is basically code that describes _how_ to do an operation, as opposed to _what_ is being done.
 Typically, one would find imperative code under a more declarative abstraction.
 Consider a case where one would want to find the first odd number in a list of numbers:

 ```js
 const numbers = [4, 6, 10, 12, 13, 14, 15, 16, 17];